 A key feature of Jupiter’s investment approach is that we eschew the adoption of a house view, instead preferring to allow our specialist fund managers to formulate their own opinions on their asset class.
 As a result, it should be noted that any views expressed – including on matters relating to environmental, social and governance considerations – are those of the author(s), and may differ from views held by other Jupiter investment professionals.

-No part of this commentary may be reproduced in any manner without the prior permission of JAM or JAMI.
+No part of this document may be reproduced in any manner without the prior permission of JAM, JAMI or JAM HK.